 Our Company was incorporated as 'Malpani Securities Private Limited', a private limited company under the provisions of the Companies Act, 1956, pursuant to a certificate of incorporation issued by the Registrar of Companies, NCT of Delhi and Haryana, dated October 27, 1994.
 Subsequently, the name of our Company was changed to 'Shivshakti Financial Services Private Limited' pursuant to a fresh certificate of incorporation dated January 13, 2010.
-Pursuant to a resolution passed in the extra-ordinary general meeting of our shareholders held on October 07, 2014 and a fresh certificate of incorporation issued by the RoC on February 05, 2015, our Company was converted into a public limited company.
+Pursuant to a resolution passed in the extra-ordinary general meeting of our shareholders held on October 7, 2014 and a fresh certificate of incorporation issued by the RoC on February 5, 2015, our Company was converted into a public limited company.
 Subsequently, the name of our Company was changed to 'IVL Finance Limited' pursuant to a fresh certificate of incorporation dated October 19, 2016.
-Pursuant to a fresh certificate of incorporation dated September 18, 2018, the name of our Company was changed to 'Indiabulls Consumer Finance Limited'.
-Thereafter, the name of our Company was changed to 'Dhani Loans and Services Limited' and a fresh certificate of incorporation, consequent upon change of name was issued by the RoC on July 7, 2020.
+Pursuant to a fresh certificate of incorporation dated October 19, 2016.
+Pursuant to a fresh certificate of incorporation dated October 19, 2016.
+Pursuant to a fresh certificate of incorporation dated October 19, 2016.
+Pursuant to a fresh certificate of incorporation dated October 19, 2016.
+Pursuant to a fresh certificate of incorporation dated October 19, 2016.
+Pursuant to a fresh certificate of incorporation dated October 19, 2016.
+Pursuant to a fresh certificate of incorporation dated October 19, 2016.
+Pursuant to a fresh certificate of incorporation dated October 19, 2016.
+Pursuant to a fresh certificate of incorporation dated October 19, 2016.
+Pursuant to a fresh certificate of incorporation dated october 19, 2016.
+Pursuant to a fresh certificate of incorporation dated October 19, 2016.
+Pursuant to a fresh certificate of incorporation dated october 19, 2016.
+Pursuant to a fresh certificate of incorporation dated october 19, 2016.
+Pursuant to a fresh certificate of incorporation dated october 19, 2016.
+Pursuant to a fresh certificate of incorporation dated october 19, 2016.
+Pursuant to a fresh certificate of incorporation dated october 19, 2016.
+Pursuant to a fresh certifica

 We received a certificate of registration from the RBI to carry on the business of a NBFC without accepting public deposit on May 30, 1998 having registration number 14.00909.
 Subsequently, we were issued a fresh certificate of registration having registration number B-14.00909 dated April 12, 2010 in lieu of the earlier certificate, due to change in name of our Company.
 Upon conversion of our Company from a private limited company to public limited company, we were issued a fresh certificate of registration having registration number B-14.00909 dated March 19, 2015 in lieu of the earlier certificate.
 Further, upon change of name of our Company from 'Shivshakti Financial Services Limited' to 'IVL Finance Limited', we received a new certificate of registration bearing registration number B-14.00909 dated December 13, 2016.
-Further, upon change of name of our Company from 'IVL Finance Limited' to 'Indiabulls Consumer Finance Limited', we received a new certificate of registration bearing registration number B-14.00909 dated November 02, 2018.
-Subsequently, upon change of name of our Company from 'Indiabulls Consumer Finance Limited' to 'Dhani Loans and Services Limited', we received a new certificate of registration bearing registration number B-14.00909 dated August 21, 2020.
+Further, upon change of name of our Company from 'IVL Finance Limited' to 'Indiabulls Consumer Finance Limited', we received a new certificate of registration bearing registration number B-14.00909 dated November 2, 2018.
+Subsequently, upon change of name of our Company from 'Indiabulls Consumer Finance Limited', we received a new certificate of registration bearing registration number B-14.00909 dated November 2, 2018.
+Subsequently, upon change of name of our Company from 'Indiabulls Consumer Finance Limited', we received a new certificate of registration bearing registration number B-14.00909 dated November 2, 2018.
+Subsequently, upon change of name of our Company from 'Indiabulls Consumer Finance Limited', we received a new certificate of registration bearing registration number B-14.00909 dated August 21, 2020.